 Volunteer with Los Ayudantes and Make a Difference in RWC Students' Lives

-Los Ayudantes (translated "The Helpers" in Spanish) is a literacy non-profit dedicated to helping Redwood City 6-8th grade students improve their reading and critical thinking skills.
-We place in-class volunteer tutors in the English Learners classes at middle schools in the Redwood City School District.
 At the direction of teachers, we help students improve reading comprehension and knowledge and refine their writing skills.
-We become trusted adults in the lives of the students we work with on a weekly basis.
-We provide thoughtful concern for the students and help them with their organizational skills and any other issues that may be on their minds.
-This is truly the most rewarding part of working with the students.
-In fact, many teachers explain that they wish they had the time in the day to get to know the students as well as we are able to do.
+Almost more importantly, however, we become trusted adults/mentors in the lives of the students we work with on a weekly basis providing thoughtful concern for the students and helping them with any other issues that may be on their minds.
+In fact, many teachers explain that they wish they had the time in the day to get to know the students as well as we do.

 Our MissionOur mission is to promote literacy for life for middle school students in the RWC school district.
 We will do this by establishing caring connections with them and helping the students build literacy and critical thinking skills necessary for success in high school and beyond.